 "Give our customers a consolidated view of what is not working out for them and what actions they need to take for their location, region and brand."

-Imagine an enterprise customer like Dominos — they want to know what people say about their pizza, delivery, ambience, pricing and quality; how they compare against industry averages; and whether all their locations are correctly listed on Google, Zomato, Yext, Apple and more.
+Imagine an enterprise customer like Dominos, who wants to know what people say about their pizza, delivery, ambience, pricing and quality; how they compare against industry averages; and whether all their locations are correctly listed on Google, Zomato, Yext, Apple and more.
 This is what Insights 2.0 solves.

 Sprinklr and Reputation are the primary competitors in the online reputation management space.
-The goal was to simplify understanding of a customer's brand in the same way these companies do — but with a simpler, more actionable UX.
+The goal was to simplify understanding of a customer's brand in the same way these companies do, with a simpler, more actionable UX.

 This project was nearly a ground-up rebuild and required significant justification for why the product needed to exist in a new form.
 The project underwent at least 4 full end-to-end version reviews, taking stakeholder feedback each time to get to a cleaner, more understandable format.
 All versions were validated with executive leadership, customer feedback sessions, and incorporated incrementally.